-However, if your Joseph’s Coat looks week, feed it some balanced liquid food during the summer season.
+However, if your Joseph’s Coat looks weak, feed it some balanced liquid food during summer.

 The Alternanthera Ficoidea plant is used in most soil types as long as it’s well-draining.

-Add in some organic matter, like garden compost, peat moss, or manure to enhance the drainage of the soil.
+Add some organic matter, like garden compost, peat moss, or manure, to enhance soil drainage.

 Grooming and Maintenance

-This is a low maintenance plant, as long as it’s growing in well-draining soil in full sunlight.
+Joseph’s coat plant is relatively low-maintenance as long as it grows in well-draining soil in full sunlight.

 It’s best to prune this plant to maintain its compact size.

 Ideally, grow the plant after the last frost has passed.

 When growing Joseph’s Coat in a greenhouse, ensure it stays under full light and is appropriately watered throughout the growing months.